 Iron deficiency is the most common nutritional deficiency and the leading cause of anemia in the United States.
 Iron is needed for the production of nutrients essential for growth and healing, and the creation of energy.

 One cup of the morel mushroom provides 8 percent of the recommended daily allowance of vitamin B-6 and niacin and 11 percent of riboflavin.
 The B vitamins are a group of eight individual vitamins, often referred to as B-complex vitamins.
 B vitamins in particular are essential for the prevention of disease.
 These essential nutrients help convert our food into fuel, allowing us to stay energized throughout the day.

-The B vitamins function as co-enzymes, which means they activate enzymes that trigger necessary biochemical functions in the body.
+The B vitamins function as co-enzymes, which means they activate enzymes that trigger necessary biochemical processes in the body.
 Two of the B vitamins — niacin and vitamin B-6 – may contribute to heart health.
 Vitamin B-6 removes certain amino acids from the blood which are associated with high risks of cardiovascular disease.
 Niacin lowers levels of cholesterol, according to the Linus Pauling Institute.

 Do not rinse morel mushrooms if you wish to store them for a couple of days.
 Instead, use a soft, dry vegetable brush to remove any dirt or bugs trapped inside.
 Store morels in a loosely covered paper bag in the fridge or a protected cool spot for up to 2–3 days.

 Morel mushrooms should be cooked.
 You can lightly sauté them or follow my recipe below.
 I usually serve Morels as a side dish.
 They make delicious sauces, are a delicate addition to casseroles, and tantalizing in pasta dishes.